yoyosource/BOTC-HomeBrew/Townsfolk/Obatala/README.md

 ## Summary

-"Each night* choose a dead player, they will regain there abilities but may only speak with you.
+"Each night* choose a dead player, they will regain their abilities but may only speak with you.
 They learn who you are."

 Each night* when a player is dead the Obatala can choose them and that player regains there abilities with the cost of only being allowed to tell the Obatala actual true information.
-The dead player learns who the Obatala is the moment they are chosen
+The dead player learns who the Obatala is the moment they are chosen.

 Obatala is a ghost type from the Lou.
 The Lou are Voodoo ghosts which is why the dead players may only tell the Obatala true information and no one else.